 French and German are highly respected academic subjects in the eyes of Colleges and Universities.
 The world is becoming more and more international.
-Many people can now expect to travel abroad as part of their job or meet foreigners in their own country.
+Many people can now expect to travel abroad as part of their job or meet people from all over the world in their own country.